ryanw-data/analytics_insights/README.md

 # Insight into your (Tableau) analytics!
-With this Tableau companion application, Tableau Creators can learn how their applications are being used, demonstrate value to business stakeholders, optimise their content, and close gaps in their analytical offering.

 ## Introduction

 Excellent content drives user engagement which, in turn, drives demand for more analytics content: we call this the analytics [flywheel](https://medium.com/swlh/the-amazing-flywheel-effect-80a0a21a5ea7).
-This application is built to help Tableau developers take a grip on their flywheel and start building momentum amongst their user base.
+With this Tableau companion application, Tableau Creators can learn how their applications are being used, demonstrate value to business stakeholders and elevate their content to the next level.

-You can view a sample application with dummy data on [Tableau Public](https://public.tableau.com/app/profile/fuadahmed/viz/TableauEngagmentPostgreSQLDashboard/Overview).
+You can view the application on [Tableau Public](https://public.tableau.com/app/profile/fuadahmed/viz/TableauEngagmentPostgreSQLDashboard/Overview).

 ## Why

 As content creators we typically try to optimise a few metrics:
 1. **Engagement**: We want to ensure that each tool we build gets the appropriate level of engagement (keyword _appropriate_, not all dashboards have to be viewed every day!)
 2. **Penetration**: We want to ensure that every tool is embedded into the user base with all the appropriate users.
 People come and go, good analytical tools are forever.
-3. **Debt**: We try to balance the amount of content we have with the maintence demends "data debt".
+3. **Debt**: We try to balance the amount of content we have with the maintenance demands "data debt".
 No one wants to end up cracking the handle more than innovating.
 4. **Time**: Data people never have enough time.
 Empirical evidence helps us shape the roadmap and make tough priority calls.

 ## Before you start